Friday, April 26, 2024

 According to Gemini, the world market value of chocolate bars is $119 billion.
 Technology can make chocolate bars cheaper by lowering overhead and increasing productivity.
 Nestle can increase their marketing budget to try and increase demand.
 But Nestle can't expand the market for chocolate bars past whatever it is in the moment.
 The total wealth that can exist in a population, therefore, is not based on the potential of what can be produced, but rather by what a business can sell, according to market demand.

-This future, where a dominant Nestle is operated by one employee with infinite productivity is not as crazy as you may think.
+This future, where a dominant Nestle is operated by one employee with infinite productivity is not as crazy an analogy as you may think - we are already well on our way there.
 The implementation of technology and the concomitant increase in individual productivity has been occurring slowly for a long time, slow enough that people have hardly noticed, and worse, they have forgiven it.
 We are, after all, on the precipice of a wave of technology that will forever transform human culture and lifestyle -- artificial intelligence, humanoid robotics, nanotechnology, quantum computing, etc.

 Imagine the autoworker who was first replaced by early robotics decades ago.
 Most would presume that these people were simply let go to find work elsewhere.
 In actuality, organizations don't like layoffs unless absolutely necessary -- it's bad press.
 Often, workers whose jobs are automated are moved into other positions where the intrinsic value of their labor is diminished.
 They are now working an invented job with the same pay, while producing less value.
 When the recession comes, and layoffs are trending, now is the time when that employee gets the axe.
 But the documented reason for the layoff is the recession, not automation, the actual cause.
 Even the worker doesn't notice that her labor was diminished by the true enemy, technology.